What’s the Best Market Intelligence Software?

 - All-in-one research platform

-- Intuitive user interface
+- User-friendly interface

-- Collaboration and integration features
+- Internal note-taking, sharing, and collaboration features

-AlphaSense Cons
+AlphaSense Cons:

 - Collaboration tools are limited to users with AlphaSense licenses